-It's best to avoid using selvage edges in your quilts because the extra thickness can create problems (little lumps and irregular areas) when patchwork is sewn together.
-If the appearance of selvage changes in some areas and does not resemble the fabric, the appearance of your patchwork will change, too.
+It's best to avoid using selvage edges in quilts because the extra thickness can create problems (little lumps and irregular areas) when patchwork is sewn together.
+If the appearance of selvage changes in some areas and does not resemble the fabric, the appearance of patchwork will change, too.
 Extra thickness can also make it more difficult to hand quilt some areas of the project.

-Patterns that Mention Selvages
+Patterns Mentioning Selvages

-If you plan to make lots of quilts, cutting accurate strips of fabric is a skill you should master.
+For those planning to make lots of quilts, cutting accurate strips of fabric is a skill you should master.

-Quilts Designed with Selvages
+Quilts Designed With Selvages